We have a growing programme of eLearning modules designed to support the research community, our volunteer members and HRA staff.

-- Confidentiality and information governance considerations in research
+- Sponsors’ and supervisors’ role in educational research

 This course explains the regulations and considerations for clinical investigations or other research studies of medical devices across the UK.
 It is aimed at those involved in designing or undertaking, supporting or reviewing such research.
 It does not aim to cover the requirements for manufacturers of medical devices.

 This course explains the HRA Schedule of Events.
 The Schedule of Events is used to support the set-up of non-commercial studies in the NHS in England.